Public Information Office

 In its community relations role, the Public Information Office conducts the annual Judicial Youth Corps program for high school students, the annual Supreme Judicial Court Student Government Day program, Law Day programs, and facilitates courthouse visits and tours for schools and other groups.

-- Statement from Supreme Judicial Court Chief Justice Ralph D. Gants on the retirement of Appeals Court Chief Justice Phillip Rapoza
+- Statement from Supreme Judicial Court Chief Justice Ralph D. Gants, Trial Court Chief Justice Paula M. Carey and Trial Court Administrator Harry Spence on House Budget Recommendation

 - See All Recent News